• Skip to primary navigation

 Instructions

-• In a small bowl, mix together blue cheese, panko, olive oil, garlic, chives and ground pepper.
+• In a small bowl, mix together blue cheese, panko bread crumbs, olive oil, garlic, chives and ground pepper.

-• Sear steaks in a hot skillet until each side is browned and the interior is slightly less done than you want them (about 5 degrees less).
+• Place steaks in a hot cast iron skillet and sear them until each side is browned and the interior is slightly less done than you want them (about 5 degrees less).

 • Set broiler to high.